Marriage without a contract: Community scheme reduced to acquisitions

 The following assets are own assets:

-• Property owned by a spouse before marriage
+• Good furniture or real estate owned by a spouse before marriage

-• Property received by donation or succession (inheritance or bequest by will) by a single spouse during the marriage (unless the testator or the donor)
+• Received By donation or succession (inheritance or bequest by will) by a single spouse during the marriage (unless the testator or the donor).

 Other elements are also own property, including: